Meet the cast of Worzel Gummidge

-The mischievous scarecrow was first delivered to life by Physician Who’s Jon Pertwee again within the 70s, when ITV tailored Euphan Todd’s work into the long-lasting kids’s sitcom.
+The mischievous scarecrow was first dropped at life by Physician Who’s Jon Pertwee again within the 70s, when ITV tailored Euphan Todd’s work into the long-lasting youngsters’s sitcom.
 In addition to taking over the turnip-headed scarecrow mantle, Mackenzie Criminal additionally writes and directs.
-He’s joined by an ensemble forged that features Sir Michael Palin and Zoë Wanamaker.
+He’s joined by an ensemble solid that features Sir Michael Palin and Zoë Wanamaker.

 Right here’s an in depth breakdown of who’s who: